-Bed availability remains the largest hurdle we attempt to navigate here in Guilford County.
-In the last five years, I have yet to encounter a period of time in which the supply of available beds outnumbered the demand.
-The time to offer treatment for someone with a substance use disorder is when they ask for A United Way Member Agency it, and the delays currently experienced with the supply of available treatment beds makes this facilitation of treatment engagement incredibly challenging.
+Please consider leaving a legacy to Mental Health Associates of the Triad it, and the delays currently experienced with the supply of available treatment beds makes this facilitation of treatment engagement incredibly challenging.
 If we have to share with a client that a bed will be available in fourteen days, the potential for the client's willingness to change during that extended period remains incredibly high.
 When active addiction runs rampant through the prospective client's brain, it convinces the individual that treatment engagement is not necessary, and that a resumption of their substance use is the only path to take.
 Both physiological and psychological triggers eviscerate the initial motivation to pursue treatment upon learning that they are unable to access treatment upon their initial request.
 Despite initially having the willingness to address their illness, the lack of treatment beds reinforces the characteristics of addiction that tells the individuals brain that they are unable to achieve remission from their substance use disorder(s).
 This then perpetuates the return to use and erosion of desire to participate in treatment engagement.